KeijoPitkanen/Jellyfin-media-renamer/README.md

 2. If tv show is named in this way it will name one of the episodes by the shows name and not rename the rest of them.

 ## Goals for v2
 1. Add support for tmdb and tvdbid id tags.
+[DONE]
 2. Fix show renaming bug
 3. Add renaming possibility for .srt files
 4. Get consent for deleting files